⏱️ Reading Time = 5 minutes

 Make sure you are employed as soon as you graduate.

 Make no big transactions in or out of your account.
 You will have to explain these transactions later on.
-If you do make them, make sure you have explanations along with documentary evidence for them.
+If you do make them, make sure you have explanations along with documentary evidence.

 Useful Links